-You may have also personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
-Perhaps at times, you don't feel happy with yourself or with others.
+In contrast, perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.

-Have you asked yourself what you could do to feel better, to lower your stress?
+Does it happen to you that you don't feel happy with yourself or with others?
+If so, have you asked yourself what you could do to feel better, to lower your stress?
 Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.

-So here, again, are some questions to evaluate:
+So here, again, some thoughts to evaluate: